Non-Profit Table Policies

 On Saturday mornings, Durham Central Park allows a limited number of nonprofit organization to have information tables in the Park’s Sister Cities Grove during the hours of the Durham Farmers’ Market.
 In order to maintain the relaxing and casual atmosphere of the market as well as provide nonprofit groups the opportunity to share their message with the community that attends the Durham Farmers’ Market, we have developed policies for this space.

 The following procedures outline the specifics of this policy.
-Recognizing that any policy is only as good as its adherence, DCP, Inc. will hire a Saturday proctor to help direct groups and assure that the procedures are uniformly applied.
+Recognizing that any policy is only as good as its adherence, DCP, Inc. has hired a Saturday Park Ambassador to help direct groups and assure that the procedures are uniformly applied.
 A fee will be charged to each nonprofit group who reserves a Saturday space to help offset this expense.

 What should you bring?